foerstj/green-range/README.md

 ## Notes
 This map is in large parts auto-generated.
 The algorithm generates the mountain terrain and automatically places plants and enemies, based on Perlin noise.
-I then add things like bridges and caves, NPCs and minibosses.
+I then added things like bridges and caves, NPCs and minibosses.

 This means that the pacing / balancing and the level design are not meticulously hand-crafted.
 Please keep that in mind.